networkx/networkx/doc/release/migration_guide_from_1.x_to_2.0.rst

 Any issues with these can be discussed on the `mailing list
 <https://groups.google.com/forum/#!forum/networkx-discuss>`_.

+At the bottom of this document we discuss how to create code that will work for others with both NetworkX v1.x and v2.0.

 We have made some major changes to the methods in the Multi/Di/Graph classes.
 The methods changed are explained with examples below.